saikumar-323/demo/README.md

 # demo
-this is my first git repositary
+this is my first git repository